krisarmstrong/seed/docs/internal/HEALTHCARE_MARKET_STRATEGY.md

 - WiFi site surveys? ($5K per floor)
 - Consultant hours for network documentation? ($150-300/hour)

-LuminetIQ typically pays for itself by eliminating just ONE of these expenses.
+The Seed typically pays for itself by eliminating just ONE of these expenses.

-Plus, at $799/year for Professional tier, LuminetIQ costs less than 5 hours of consultant time.
+Plus, at $799/year for Professional tier, The Seed costs less than 5 hours of consultant time.
 You'll save that in the first week."

 **Offer:** "Let's do a 30-day trial.
 I'll help you quantify the ROI specifically for your